 Somatics seems to be a means to help the muscles relearn to return to and remember their natural, lengthened and relaxed state.
 The second reason for creating the list of videos is for quick access to a set of videos on Somatic exercises for the shoulder and neck areas that I have found useful thus far – for myself and others who may be searching for similar relief.

 You may notice a common theme recurring in the videos.
 Tension is deliberately increased and then slowly released to a completely relaxed state – all the while wholly mindful of the sensory experience.
-The technique, referred to as Pandiculation, apparently facilitates restoring the muscles to their lengthened, relaxed and natural state [EssentialSomatics Pandiculation] [SomaticMovementCenter Pandiculation] [Somatics Pandiculation].
+The technique, referred to as Pandiculation, apparently facilitates restoring the muscles to their natural, lengthened and relaxed state [EssentialSomatics Pandiculation] [SomaticMovementCenter Pandiculation] [Somatics Pandiculation].

 Furthermore, for those familiar with Progressive Relaxation [KendoNotes ProgressiveRelaxation] [KendoNotes PMR_Quotes], Pandiculation and Progressive Relaxation seem related.
 They both deliberately and perhaps counter-intuitively advocate introducing tension to promote relaxation.